-Volcanic island - home of two
+Volcanic island - home of

-Aneityum Island is inhabited island, located at the southernmost end of the Vanuatu
+Aneityum Island is inhabited island, located at the southernmost end of the

-encouraged the growth of the sandalwood trees.
+has encouraged the growth of the sandalwood trees.

 The island is also known under names of Anatom or Keamu.
 Aneityum island basically

 consists of two volcanoes, which are no longer active.
 The volcanoes and their surrounding mountainous

 landscape basically form the island.
 On the northwest side of the island is Inrerow Atamwan volcano, while